MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs.md

 **Restriction for VMs with provisioning errors**

-Automatic repairs doesn't currently support scenarios where a VM instance is marked *Unhealthy* due to a provisioning failure.
+Automatic repairs don't currently support scenarios where a VM instance is marked *Unhealthy* due to a provisioning failure.
 VMs must be successfully initialized to enable health monitoring and automatic repair capabilities.

 ## How do automatic instance repairs work?